tompahoward/hello-world/README.md

 Recommended Node.js version: >= 18

-Note: The variables listed in `.env.example` (OPENAI_API_KEY, OPENAI_MODEL, VODER_AGENTIC_MODE) are optional for basic CLI usage; they can be used to supply an OpenAI API key, select an OpenAI model, or enable an "agentic" mode for advanced behavior.
+Note: The variables listed in `.env.example` (OPENAI_API_KEY, OPENAI_MODEL, VODER_AGENTIC_MODE) are optional for basic CLI usage (for example running `npm start`).
+They can be used to supply an OpenAI API key, select an OpenAI model, or enable an "agentic" mode for advanced behavior when extended, but they are not required for the minimal "Hello, World!"
+CLI behavior.

 Troubleshooting: Ensure Node.js >= 18 (node -v) when running tests/CLI.